dart-lang/site-www/src/_guides/language/sound-dart.md

 <aside class="alert alert-info" markdown="1">
   **Note:**
-  The sound static type system was introduced in Dart2, and not all tools have been updated to fully support it.
+  Not all tools have been updated to fully support the sound static type system.
   For example, dart2js and tools that depend on dart2js (such as DartPad) don't yet have full support for sound Dart.
   Flutter and the developer release of the Dart VM, on the other hand, fully support sound Dart.
-  **[PENDING: check; add links?]**
 {% comment %}
 update-for-dart-2
 {% endcomment %}